The Interpretive Center

 The gift shop hours are 9:00 AM to 4:30 PM Monday - Saturday, 1:00 PM to 4:30 PM on Sunday.

-We do not have vending machines or exterior rest rooms in the park at this time.
+We do not have vending machines or exterior rest rooms.
 We sell soft drinks and bottled water in the gift shop.

 School under the new lobby exhibits